Baptism is one of the two sacraments recognised by the

-Baptism is normally administered at Sunday worship in front of the congregation.
+Baptism is normally celebrated at Sunday worship in front of the congregation.
 This emphasises the nature of the sacrament as incorporation into the body of Christ and the life of the Church.
 There is a little more flexibility in the case of genuine emergencies, normally in a hospital situation.

 It is a deeply spiritual moment when you recognise the wonder of life and love after having a child.
 Words can't explain that sense of joy and grace.

 We would like to help you celebrate that and perhaps let you see, what we have found too.
-We believe that your child is a gift from God As, parents and family, we believe that God is love and that God's Love is there in the birth of a child.
+We believe that your child is a gift from God.
+As parents and family we believe that God is love and that God's Love is there in the birth of a child.

 In Baptism we recognise the love that has surrounded and created your child from the very first moments.
 That love is rooted and comes from God.